doyinsolamiolaoye/Audio-FIle-Server/README.md

 ![](header.png)

 ## Description and features
-A FastAPI Web API that simulates the behavior of anaudio file server while using a SQL database.
+A FastAPI Web API that simulates the behavior of an audio file server while using a SQL database.

 ## Installation